openbabel/documentation/Introduction/faq.rst

 .. rubric:: What's in it for an open-source software project?

 Certainly the answers for closed-source software and academics also apply for you.
 Beyond that, if your code is compatible with the GPL, you can directly use Open Babel and all of the API.
-This is already happening with the Ghemical molecular editor, available under the GPL and many others (see `related projects`_).
+This is already happening with the Avogadro molecular editor, available under the GPL, and many others (see `related projects`_).
 There's a lot of code in Open Babel beyond file translation and more to come.
 Why reinvent the wheel?

 .. _related projects: http://openbabel.org/wiki/Related